Have you found a kitten?

 If you need to leave before the mother cat comes back, carefully evaluate whether the kittens are in immediate danger: Is it raining or snowing?
 Are dogs or wild animals that might harm the kittens running loose in the neighborhood?
 Does the neighborhood have kids or adults who are likely to harm the kittens?
 Are the kittens located in an area with heavy foot or car traffic?
 To help with your decision, it is important to know that it might take several hours for the mother cat to return, and healthy kittens can survive this period without food as long as they are warm.
 Neonatal kittens are much more at risk of hypothermia than they are of starvation.
 During spring and summer months, waiting a longer time to see if mom will come back is much safer than during frigid winter months.
 The mother cat offers her kittens’ best chance for survival, so wait and watch as long as you can.
 The best food for the kittens is their mother’s milk.

 Remove the kittens if they are in immediate, grave danger.

 If the mother cat returns…

-Six weeks is the optimal age to take the kittens from the mother for socialization and adoption placement, and any time after eight weeks for Trap-Neuter-Return (spay/neuter, vaccination, eartip, and return to their colony).
+Six weeks is the optimal age to take the kittens from the mother for socialization and adoption placement, and any time after twelve to sixteen weeks for Trap-Neuter-Return (spay/neuter, vaccination, eartip, and return to their colony).
 Female cats can become pregnant with a new litter even while they are still nursing, so don’t forget to get the mother cat spayed or you will have more kittens soon!
 Learn how to socialize kittens and how to successfully trap a mom and her kittens.